tingstory/blog/source/_drafts/foreign-trade/email-from-customers.md

+Thank you for all your accommodations please allow me a day to consult with my partner.

 Shipping cost is a little higher than expected but please allow me to discuss it with my partner.
 I’ll get back to you in a couple of hours